 If your net worth isn't where you want it to be, there's still time to make meaningful improvements during the final decade of full-time work.
 Consider these actionable steps:

 - Maximize retirement contributions: You can utilize catch-up contributions if you are behind in your retirement savings balance.
-The IRS allows up to $7,500 in yearly catch-up contributions to an IRA and $23,500 to specific retirement plans, such as a 401(k).
+The IRS will allow up to $7,500 in yearly catch-up contributions to an IRA and $24,500 to specific retirement plans, such as a 401(k) in 2026.
 Over a decade, that can add up significantly.

 - Reduce high-interest debt: Figure out a debt payoff strategy that works for you, particularly on credit card balances.
 Paying high interest rates erodes your net worth and makes it more challenging to achieve a comfortable retirement.